-The enormous expense of government has provoked people to think by making them feel: and when once the veil begins to rend, it admits not of repair.
-Herbert Spencer, 1850
+The enormous expense of governments has provoked people to think by making them leel; and when once the veil begins to rend, it admits not of repair.

 A regime, an established order, is rarely overthrown by a revolutionary movement: usually a regime collapses of its own weakness and corruption and then a revolutionary movement enters among the ruins and takes over the powers that have become vacant.